Point Pleasant Park: 20th century

 The Cambridge Battery was abandoned by the time of the First World War.

 In 1929, the military temporarily vacated the park before returning in 1938 during the Second World War.
 Although the Martello tower ceased to be important for military purposes in the late 19th century, some of the other fortifications in the Park continued to be used by the military until the close of the Second World War.
 Fort Ogilvie and Cambridge Battery were upgraded with modern weapons during the Second World War.
 A gun from this era is still visible at Fort Ogilvie.

 Small amounts of stone were quarried in the park in the 19th century, the small quarries today forming a pond near the park entrance.
 In the 1920s, the Halifax streetcar line was extended into the park as far as the Prince of Wales Tower but the route was abandoned in the 1940s.

 The park was the target of a "group" calling itself "Loki 7" in 1994, when they planted a pipe bomb in a garbage bin.
 Nobody was injured.

 In 1943 a large Canadian steamship, SS Point Pleasant Park, was named after the park.
 The mayor of Halifax presented the ship's captain with a framed picture of the Yonge Street gate which was displayed in the dining room aboard the ship until it was torpedoed in 1945.

-In 2000 the Canadian Food Inspection Agency planned to cut 10,000 trees to halt an outbreak of Brown Spruce Longhorn Beetle (Tetropium fuscum).
+In 2000 the Canadian Food Inspection Agency planned to cut 10,000 trees to halt an outbreak of brown spruce longhorn beetles (Tetropium fuscum).
 This plan was challenged by the Friends of Pt.
 Pleasant Park in the courts, which resulted in a temporary injunction stopping the cutting.
 The injunction was later removed but there was a reduction in tree cutting to less than 2000.